PupilTong/EC601_01/README.md

 ![TestResult1](seafood.png)
 # Lessons learned
 ## What you liked doing?
- coding & learning new things.
+ Both: Coding & learning new things.
 ## What you could have done better?
- Website structure and coutent.
+ Haoyang: Website structure and content.
 More efficent tweet processing programs.
+ Amanda: Time management

 ## What you will avoid in the future?
  Overestimate my ability.